 I don't know if the kids were trying to show off for the Gonz or if they had no concept that their bad skating was being benignly observed by one of the great skate deities.

 I also saw this man drinking wine wearing purple gloves.
-Purple is the common colour of the urban attention-seeker art goer.
+Purple is the common color of the urban attention-seeker art goer.
 Purple ponchos and shawls, purple berets.
 Some people associate purple with lesbianism.
 Some other people associate with sexual repression.
 I wonder if the Joker wearing a purple suit is why Tim Burton's Batman movie made the Joker into an artist.

 The majority of the pieces in The Pink Palace are collages of old exploitation movie posters combined with black velvet in the shape of flowers.
 There's also a giant black heart-shaped balloon, and a projection of a video in which Aïda is repeatedly jabbing her finger into her mouth.